engincetin/debid/content/pages/index.md

         title: 'Create your own custom NFT store '
         align: center
         subtitle: >-
-          Collaborate with Debid to create your own auction platform.
+          Collaborate with Debid to create your own NFT platform.
 Organize debid's auction protocols as you wish on your own platform
     feature_padding_vert: small
     background_color: none